-K. "Online Contact Information" means an email address or any other substantially similar identifier that permits direct contact with a Person online, including but not limited to an instant
+H. "Online Contact Information" means an e-mail address or any other substantially similar identifier that permits direct contact with a Person online, including but not limited to, an instant messaging user identifier, a voice over internet protocol (VOIP) identifier, or a video chat user identifier.

-L. "Operator" means any Person who operates a website located on the Internet or an online service and who Collects or maintains Personal Information from or about the users of or visitors to such website or online service, or on whose behalf such information is Collected or maintained, or offers products or services for sale through the website or online service, where such website or online service is operated for commercial purposes involving commerce among the several States, or with one or more foreign nations; in any territory of the United States or in the District of Columbia, or between any such territory and another such territory or any State or nation; or between the District of Columbia and any State, territory, or foreign nation.
-This definition does not include any nonprofit entity that would otherwise be exempt from coverage under Section 5 of the Federal Trade Commission Act (15 U.S.C. § 45).
-Personal Information is Collected or maintained on behalf of an Operator when:
+15 "Operator" means any Person who operates a website located on the Internet or an online I. 16 service and who Collects or maintains Personal Information from or about the users of or visitors to such 17 website or online service, or on whose behalf such information is Collected or maintained, or offers 18 products or services for sale through that website or online service, where such website or online service 19 is operated for commercial purposes involving commerce among the several States or with one or more 20 foreign nations; in any territory of the United States or in the District of Columbia, or between any such 21 territory and another such territory or any State or foreign nation; or between the District of Columbia 22 and any State, territory, or foreign nation.
+Personal Information is Collected or maintained on behalf of 23 an Operator when:

-- 1. It is Collected or maintained by an agent or service provider of the Operator; or - 2.
-The Operator benefits by allowing another Person to Collect Personal Information directly from users of such website or online service.
+It is Collected or maintained by an agent or service provider of the Operator; or

+25 26 it is concered of maintained by an agent of bet free provider of the operator, of

+- 2. The Operator benefits by allowing another Person to Collect Personal Information directly from users of such website or online service.

-M. "Parent" includes a legal guardian.
+- 27 J. "Parent" includes a legal guardian.

+- 28

-N. "Person" means any individual, partnership, corporation, trust, estate, cooperative, association, or other entity.
+K. "Person" means any individual, partnership, corporation, trust, estate, cooperative, association, or other entity.

-O. "Personal Information" means individually identifiable information about an individual Collected online, including:
+3 L. "Personal Information" means individually identifiable information about an individual 4 Collected online, including:

-1. A first and last name;

-2. A home or other physical address including street name and name of a city or town;

-3. Online Contact Information, as defined above;

-4. A screen or user name where it functions in the same manner as Online Contact Information, as defined above;

-5. A telephone number;

-6. A Social Security number;

-7. A persistent identifier that can be used to recognize a user over time and across different websites or online services, where such persistent identifier is used for functions other than or in addition to Support for the Internal Operations of the Website or Online Service.
-Such persistent identifier includes but is not limited to a customer number held in a cookie, an Internet Protocol (IP) address, a processor or device serial number, or unique device identifier;

-8. A photograph, video, or audio file where such file contains a Child's image or voice;

-9. Geolocation information sufficient to identify street name and name of a city or town; or

-Information concerning the Child or the Parents of that Child that the Operator Collects online from the Child and combines with an identifier described in this Definition.
+- 5 1.
+A first and last name; - 6 2.
+A home or other physical address including street name and name of a city or town; - 3.
+Online Contact Information; - 8 4.
+A screen or user name where it functions in the same manner as Online Contact 9 Information; - 10 5.
+A telephone number; - 11 6.
+A Social Security number; - A persistent identifier that can be used to recognize a user over time and across different websites or online services.
+Such persistent identifier includes, but is not limited to, a customer number held in a cookie, an Internet Protocol (IP) address, a processor or device serial number, or unique device identifier; - 16 8.
+A photograph, video, or audio file where such file contains a Child's image or voice; - 9.
+Geolocation information sufficient to identify street name and name of a city or town; or - 18 10.
+Information concerning the Child or the Parents of that Child that the Operator Collects 19 online from the Child and combines with an identifier described in this definition.

-P. "Registration Information" means the following types of information Collected for purposes of registering an account:

-1. A user name;

-- 2. A password; - 3.
-An email address; or

-4. An account authentication identifier associated with any Third-Party website or online service through which a user of Defendants' website or online service registered an account.

-Q. "Release of Personal Information" means the sharing, selling, renting, or transfer of Personal Information to any Third Party.
+20 M. "Release of Personal Information" means the sharing, selling, renting, or transfer of Personal 21 Information to any Third Party.

-R. "Support for the Internal Operations of the Website or Online Service" means:
+22 N. "Support for the Internal Operations of the Website or Online Service" means a.